Breadcrumb

 RESEARCH SUMMARY

-Dr. Caplen co-discovered RNA interference (RNAi) in mammalian cells and has pioneered approaches for exploiting this gene regulatory mechanism to investigate cancer biology and treatment.
+Dr. Caplen contributed to the discovery of RNA interference (RNAi) in mammalian cells and has pioneered approaches for exploiting this gene regulatory mechanism to investigate cancer biology and treatment.
 Dr. Caplen applies the perturbations induced by RNA- or DNA-based technologies to interrogate specific aspects of the genetic, transcriptional, and cell-signaling alterations observed in cancer cells.
-These functional genetic approaches will be used to enhance our understanding of the mechanistic basis of cancer and to discover new cancer treatment strategies.
-Current studies are focused on the functional genetic analysis of cancers driven by fusion oncogenes.
+These functional genetic approaches enhance our understanding of the mechanistic basis of cancer and offer opportunities for the discovery of new cancer treatments.
+Dr. Caplen’s current studies focus on the functional genetic analysis of cancers driven by fusion oncogenes, particularly the pediatric tumor Ewing sarcoma.
+These studies include investigating the function of two heterogeneous ribonucleoproteins (hnRNPs), HNRNPH1 and EWSR1, and the mechanisms regulated by the transcriptional activity of EWSR1::FLI1/ERG fusion oncoproteins.

 Areas of Expertise